 SPECIAL NOTICE TO CANDIDATES SCHEDULED TO TAKE THE SUPERVISORY TEST BATTERY (STB) EXAM

-Once a candidate establishes a score on the revised exam, that score may be applied to future announcements tested under this program for up to 2 years.
-This change does not affect the duration of eligible lists previously issued.
+Once you establish a score on the STB exam, your score is valid for up to five years.
+Your score may be applied to future announcements tested under this program for up to five years, as long as the same version of the STB test is in use.
+Test score duration does not affect the duration of eligible lists issued.
 These lists will remain in effect until their established expiration date.

 Management Test Battery

 The Management Test Battery is designed to measure a candidate's ability to effectively handle a variety of management-level situations.
 For more information on the process, download our MTB guide.